This page documents the latest, unreleased version of Buildbot. For documentation for released versions, see http://buildbot.net/buildbot/docs.

 class TestFakeThing(unittest.TestCase, Tests): def someSetupMethod(self): pass # ... class TestRealThing(unittest.TestCase, RealTests): def someSetupMethod(self): pass # ...

-For implementations which require optional software, this is the appropriate place to signal that tests should be skipped when their prerequisites are not available.
+For implementations which require optional software, such as an AMQP server, this is the appropriate place to signal that tests should be skipped when their prerequisites are not available.

 Integration test modules test several units at once, including their interactions.
 In general, they serve as a catch-all for failures and bugs that were not detected by the unit and interface tests.
 As such, they should not aim to be exhaustive, but merely representative.